What can we help you with?

 Prompt for Parameters

-Here you can set a parameter name, entity, variable value and prompt the response to the customer with the variable.
+Here you can set a parameter name, entity, and variable value and prompt the response to the customer with the variable.

 See an example of fetching data from customers and include it in your response.